All About Focused Build in SAP Solution Manager 7.2

 - Work Package – Work package are like the change request which are created after requirement is approved by change manager in a project.
 Based on the complexity and demand of the requirement, the requirements are categorized and work packages are created.

 - Work Item – Work item are one where actual development takes place.
 In FB, there are two types of work item, one is Normal Change, which is transportable and other is General Change which is non-transportable.
+In SP11, for enhancement projects, Normal Change, Urgent Change and Standard changes are available.
+For fix projects, Urgent change and standard change are available.

 - Milestone – Milestones are specific dates in a project plan, deliverables should be available at.
 They are maintained in waves and sprints and focus on major progress points which must be reached to achieve success, e.g. availability of the functional or technical design documents, test cases etc. The milestones are used as default due dates in the Work Packages and Work Items as soon they are assigned to the Wave or Sprint.
 In the Work Package and Work Items the due dates can be adjusted individually.